Configuring Service Bus

 - ClientSecret

-If you provide invalid credentials, you will see this in the Monitor View since each configuration is presented as a Resource by Category Service Bus Configuration.
+If you provide invalid credentials, you will see this in the Monitor View since each configuration is presented as a Resource by Category Service Bus.

 Next Step